gratefulcheddar/mastermind-8thlight/README.md

 ## How To Run Tests

-To run all the tests, run `rspec` from the main project directory.
+After installation, to run all the tests, run `rspec` from the main project directory.

 ## How To Play

-To play the game, run `ruby lib/main.rb` from the main project directory.
+After installation, to play the game, run `ruby lib/main.rb` from the main project directory.